Charting the path to open knowledge in Canada

 For our member organizations and the diverse communities they serve, CRKN empowers researchers, educators, and society with greater access to the world’s research and Canada’s preserved documentary heritage, now and for future generations.

-What a fantastic year of growth it has been for CRKN!
-All of the progress of the past year would not have been possible without the dedicated efforts of our Board, committees, task groups, and staff.
-I am pleased to share some of our most significant achievements from the past year.
+What an exciting and transformative year it has been at CRKN!
+The progress we achieved in the past year would not have been possible without the insight and dedication of our Board, committees, task groups, and staff.
+I am pleased to share the highlights and achievements that have defined this important year.

 Clare Appavoo